earkevin11/Storage-Accounts/README.md

 - Time-based retention - no one should be able to modify the blob for a day

 # Azure Storage Accounts - Different Authorization techniques
+- We can use Access Keys, Shared Access Signatures, and Azure AD.

+# Azure Storage Explorer